RADON IS THE #1 CAUSE OF LUNG CANCER AMONG NONSMOKERS

 - About 1 in 5 Florida homes have elevated levels of radon gas.

 Testing your home for radon

-Radon kits are sold at local lumber yards and hardware stores.
-They can also be ordered online HERE.
+Radon kits are sold nationwide at hardware stores.
+They can also be purchased online.

 - Tests should be done in the lowest level of the home that is frequently occupied.
 Tests should not be done in laundry or utility rooms, kitchens or bathrooms.

-Radon is a serious public health concern in the U.S., and even more so in Minnesota than other states.
+Radon is a serious public health concern in the U.S., and even more so in Minnesota.
 The average radon level in Minnesota is more than three times higher than the average U.S. radon level.
 In winter, home heating systems tend to draw in radon gas from the soil, increasing radon levels inside the home.